canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 	q=select * from geo.places where text="Paris"
   ```

-  The list of matched places will be in the response data's `data.query.results.place` property.
+  The list of matched places will be in the response data’s `data.query.results.place` property.
   If there is only a single match, `place` will be an object instead of an array.

 - The [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is an easy way to make requests
-  to a url and get back JSON.
+  to a URL and get back JSON.
 Use it like:

   ```js
   fetch(url).then(function(response){